Can I Get the Court to Force my Teen to Go to a Teen Treatment Center

 If you are looking for a teen treatment center, Ember Recovery is here to help.
 We offer a variety of programs to give teens the help they need to overcome their addictions.
 Our programs include a boys’ and girls’ residential program, detox referrals, and dual diagnosis treatments.

-Our treatment programs focus entirely on addiction treatment for teens between 12 and 18.
+We focus entirely on addiction treatment for teens 12-17 and young adults 18-24 in two separate programs.
 We help teens by teaching them coping, relationship-building skills, and relapse prevention strategies.
 We also know that care does not stop once teens complete their inpatient programs.
 After-care is necessary to maintain our teens’ progress in our programs.
 It may include a combination of outpatient therapy and individual and group counseling.
 We offer continuous support and resources so that your teen can continue to thrive.

 Our team of experienced professionals has helped thousands of teens in Iowa overcome their addictions and get on the path to recovery.
 If you want to learn more about how our programs can help your teen, contact us online or call us.
 We commit to helping your teen battle and win the struggle with addiction.